Mother and Child Scheme: The scheme

-More important was the opposition of the Archbishop of Dublin, John Charles McQuaid, who summoned Browne to his palace and read out a letter to be sent to the Taoiseach, John A. Costello, penned by Dr. James Staunton, Bishop of Ferns, which included the words "...they [the Archbishops and bishops] feel bound by their office to consider whether the proposals are in accordance with Catholic moral teaching," and, "Doctors trained in institutions in which we have no confidence may be appointed as medical officers ... and may give gynaecological care not in accordance with Catholic principles".
-The letter stated that health provision and physical education for children were solely the right of parents and not the State's concern.
-Archbishop McQuaid was the chairman of some boards of directors of Dublin hospitals.
-He exercised considerable influence concerning medical appointments and control over the religious orders whose members made up much of the administrative and management staff in hospitals, sanatoria etc. Concerning the term "moral teaching" in the letter to the Taoiseach, Browne received supportive advice – in secret – from Francis Cremin, a Maynooth professor of theology and canon law.
+Not long afterwards, and partly at the urging of key members of the medical profession, the Catholic hierarchy also met the Taoiseach to express their objections.
+More important than the general opposition of the medical profession was the hostility of the Archbishop of Dublin, John Charles McQuaid, who summoned Browne to his palace and read out a letter to be sent to the Taoiseach, penned by Dr James Staunton, Bishop of Ferns, which included the words "they [the Archbishops and bishops] feel bound by their office to consider whether the proposals are in accordance with Catholic moral teaching," and, "Doctors trained in institutions in which we have no confidence may be appointed as medical officers ... and may give gynaecological care not in accordance with Catholic principles".
+The letter further stated that health provision and physical education for children were solely the right of parents and not the State's concern.
+Archbishop McQuaid was chairman of some boards of directors of Dublin hospitals and exercised considerable influence over medical appointments and control over the religious orders whose members made up much of the administrative and management staff in hospitals and sanatoria.
 Several bishops, McQuaid included, feared that the scheme could pave the way for abortion and birth control.
+Concerning the term "moral teaching" in the letter to the Taoiseach, Browne received supportive advice, in secret, from Francis Cremin, a Maynooth professor of theology and canon law.

-Though some clergy might have been privately sympathetic to Browne and wished to reach an accommodation, what was viewed as Browne's tactless handling of the Catholic Church forced the moderates into silence, allowing the anti-Mother and Child Scheme members of the hierarchy under McQuaid to set the agenda.
+Browne met the Archbishop of Dublin and two of his colleagues and believed he had satisfied them.
+In fact they were far from impressed, and McQuaid brought his concerns directly to Costello.
+Costello, a devout Catholic who had also been opposed to the Mother and Child Scheme from the outset, told McQuaid that he would accept the Church's view on the scheme even if it meant the fall of the government.
+Though some clergy might have been privately sympathetic to Browne and wished to reach an accommodation, what was viewed as Browne's tactless handling of the Catholic Church forced the moderates into silence, allowing the anti-scheme members of the hierarchy under McQuaid to set the agenda.

-Many in the Anglican Church of Ireland community also disagreed with the scheme.
-The Church of Ireland Gazette saw it as 'communist' interference in the family.